gatorisgreater/bootcamp-bit/README.md

 Database Implementation.

-Streeeetch - build it out to double as an administrative tool for PMs.
+Streeeetch - build it to double as an administrative tool for PMs.